-- Illness

-- Injury

-- Use of illegal substances

-- Emotional distress

-- Poor lifestyle choices

-- Bullying (either as victim or perpetrator)

-- Exploitative behaviour (either as victim or perpetrator)

-- Harm or abuse

-- Changes in behaviour

-Unit aim (s) The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead practice in support of children and young people's well-being and resilience.
+Being involved in decisions and have as much control as possible over their lives Setting goals and targets that contribute towards building their well-being and resilience Health needs may include: PhysicalMentalSexual Concerns may include: Illness Injury Use of illegal substances Emotional distress Poor lifestyle choices Bullying (either as victim or perpetrator) Exploitative behaviour (either as victim or perpetrator) Harm or abuse Changes in behaviour Unit aim (s) The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead practice in support of children and young people's well-being and resilience.
 It includes the promotion of health as well as promoting self-esteem and supporting children to recognise and value who they are.
 The unit includes evaluation and development of practice.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
 Learning outcomes 2, 3, 4 and 5 must be assessed in the work setting.
-Details of the relationship of the unit and relevant national occupational standards Professional Practice in residential child care Standards: 1.5, 2.2, 2.3 and 4.3 (England)

-Training Support and Development Standards for Foster Care: 3.3 and 5.2 (England) HSC 44 CCLD 402 403 408 LMC B2
+Details of the relationship of the unit Professional Practice in residential child care and relevant national occupational Standards: 1.5, 2.2, 2.3 and 4.3 (England) standards Training Support and Development Standards for Foster Care: 3.3 and 5.2 (England) HSC 44 CCLD 402 403 408 LMC B2